Deraj21/tank-tactics-game/discord-bot-server/README.md

   - ~~learn how to convert smiley to png~~
   - ~~post smiley on discord~~
   - generate svg game board (with dummy data)
-  - get bot to convert dummy board to png, and post
+  - get bot to post board with dummy data
-  - replace dummy data with real data
+  - replace dummy data with 'real' data
 - **Testing!:**
   - get rachel to try a bunch of commands and rough test stuff out
   - ask her to try and break it